The Ultimate Guide to Different Parasomnias

 Also known as somnambulism, sleepwalking (as its name implies) is an arousal disorder in which someone gets up and walks around while asleep.
 Sleepwalking typically occurs during slow-wave sleep (or N3), and physical activity can go beyond simply walking around.

 Sleepwalkers have been known to engage in more complex activities like playing a musical instrument, driving, and eating — or, in rare and extreme instances such as the case of Kenneth Parks, murder.

 Sleep-Related Eating Disorder

 While sleepwalkers have been known to eat while aroused, there’s an entirely separate parasomnia related to eating.
 Sleep-related eating disorder (SRED) is when someone binge eats involuntarily after a partial awakening from sleep.
 While those with SRED typically consume high calories foods, some have been known to consume raw meat, pet food, or toxic substances.
-Over time, SRED can lead to weight gain, obesity, diabetes, dental cavities, and high cholesterol.
+If it happens frequently, SRED can lead to weight gain, obesity, diabetes, dental cavities, and high cholesterol.